Become a New Orleans Police Officer

 The hiring process consists of the steps below.
 You must complete all of the steps to be hired.

-- Multiple choice exam and writing exercise
+- Multiple choice exam

 - Physical Agility Test including push ups, sit-ups, and running